opencca/opencca-flash/readme.md

 ```
 ### Flash steps

 Flash the rootfile system along with the firmware onto the board.
-The image is configured to build from eMMC.
+The image is configured to boot from eMMC.

 **Initial Flash with Root FS:**